 Mitchell Malachowski, PhD

-Mitch Malachowski, PhD, has been on the faculty since 1984.
+Mitch Malachowski, PhD, has been on the faculty at USD since 1984.
 He believes strongly in finding ways to enhance student learning and student outcomes and makes this a priority in his teaching, research and service.
 He teaches courses in various aspects of organic chemistry and organic chemistry laboratories.
 His research interests range from the synthesis of novel organic molecules to the history and philosophy of science to the proper role of research at undergraduate institutions.
 He has served as the president of the Council on Undergraduate Research and takes on many roles in that organization.
-Malachowski has received two University Professorships from USD (1996-1997 and 2002-2003) and the Charles B. Willard award for distinguished career achievement from Rhode Island College.
+Malachowski has received three University Professorships from USD and the Charles B. Willard award for distinguished career achievement from Rhode Island College.
+He was the recipient of the 2014 CUR Fellows Award and was named the 2014 CASE/Carnegie Foundation California Professor of the year.

 Ph.D., University of North Carolina, Chapel Hill; Organic Chemistry (1983)